Hong Kong: Thousands of protesters demand 'real autonomy' | DW | 02.11.2019

 China announced on Friday that they will not tolerate any challenge to Hong Kong's system of government.
 They also plan to increase patriotic education in Hong Kong.

 Some protesters occupied streets in the upscale Causeway Bay shopping area.
 Riot police were present, conducted searches and issued warnings that the rally was illegal.
 Many protesters defied a government ban on face-masks.
-Many wore gas masks, preempting the police's use of tear gas.
+Many wore gas masks.

 Read more: Anti-mask law: Hong Kong moving toward 'martial law'